How To Know If Your Period is Too Heavy

 Surgical Options

-• Endometrial ablation to remove the lining of your uterus
+• Endometrial Ablation: Removes the lining of the uterus.

 Heavy Periods